redstone-finance/redstone-evm-connector/README.md

 ### Data packing (off-chain data encoding)

-1. Relevant data needs to be fetched from the RedStone api
+1. Relevant data needs to be fetched from the RedStone api (or streamr network as a backup source)
 2. Data is packed into a message according to the following structure

 [![image.png](https://i.postimg.cc/SRgRHHF1/image.png)](https://postimg.cc/jnJR7gjy)